 So if I format these numbers here with a shortcut and get rid of those decimals, they look fine.
 Notice I forgot to do the grand total and, if I change this pivot table now, I break it down by, say, Region, or Category, notice that my number formatting is completely lost.

 So, a better way to apply number formatting...I'm gonna undo this back to where we started...is to just set at the field setting level the number formatting there.
 So here I'll just do currency, and no decimal places.
 And now, no matter how I break this down, we'll get the currency number format retained.

-Okay so I hope you found those tips on how to overcome some basic problems that you might run into and warranty with pivot tables useful and if you're still with me at this point I think you probably agree that pivot tables are a powerful and useful tool in fact if you're using data at all in Excel then I highly recommend that you learn pivot tables they'll save you a ton of time and aggravation and in a world that's now overflowing with data they'll give you a valuable skill that will pay you back again and again.
+Okay, so I hope you found those tips on how to overcome some basic problems that you might run into and working with pivot tables useful.
+And if you're still with me at this point, I think you probably agree that pivot tables are a powerful and useful tool.
+In fact, if you're using data at all in Excel then I highly recommend that you learn pivot tables.
+They'll save you a ton of time and aggravation, and in a world that's now overflowing with data, they'll give you a valuable skill that will pay you back again and again.